tronprotocol/documentation-en/docs/using_javatron/installing_javatron.md

 java -jar .....
 ```

-Instructions for each linux distributions are as belows:
+Instructions for each Linux distributions are as belows:

 * Ubuntu 20.04 LTS / Ubuntu 18.04 LTS / Debian stable
     Install